Eligibility to Compete

 Michigan Grand Prix and Super Regional Tournaments: Lakeshore Volleyfest, MJVBA Championships, Motor City Madness, Presidents Day Challenge,

-AAU Grand Prix and Super Regional Tournaments are National AAU Sponsored and Licensed Events.
+Grand Prix and Super Regional Tournaments are National AAU Events, Licensed by AAU.

 All teams must still enter the event of their choice by the entry deadline, regardless of the date of the Grand Prix or Super Regional.
-To receive the free/partial entry, winners have to be registered for and compete in the event of their choice in a division equal or lower then one competing in the Grand Prix or Super Regional
+To receive the free/partial entry, winners have to be registered for and compete in the event of their choice in a division equal or lower then one competing in the Grand Prix or Super Regional.
+(No sandbagging)

 Lakeshore Volleyfest and MJVBA Championships,

-If the first place team accepts the free entry then the tournament will pay 50% of the entry into AAU Nationals or The West Coast Championships to second place teams in each open age division.
-In order for the second place teams to collect their reimbursement the team must be registered for and compete in AAU Nationals or The West Coast Championships.
+If the first place team accepts the free entry then the tournament will pay 50% of the entry into one of the 3 AAU events lined above to the second place teams in each open age division.
+In order for the second place teams to collect their reimbursement the team must be registered and compete in the AAU event chosen from the 3 eligble events listed above.

 MJVBA Championships AAU Grand Prix Tournament Qualifications

-- Only Michigan, Canadian and Indiana teams my compete in the MJVBA Championships/AAU Grand Prix event.
+- Only Michigan, Canadian and Indiana teams may compete in the MJVBA Championships/AAU Grand Prix event.
 Teams must have completed all the AAU/MJVBA registration steps.

 - In addition to meeting all of the eligible to compete regulations listed above teams must also meet the regulations below.